 I typically didn’t have time for the necessary 30-second hand wash while working with kids, but knew I had touched something icky, gooey, and most definitely packed with tons of bacteria.
 Commercial hand sanitizers were often so chemically-scented that I could not bear to have it on my hands all day.
 More importantly, I worried about the safety of these commercial formulas for myself and the kids.

 The good news?
 There really is no need for your nose and eyes to burn every time you apply hand sanitizer, and this DIY formula won’t dry your hands out!
-Learn how to make hand sanitizer that is non-chemical, naturally scented version of hand sanitizer can be made right at home using powerful essential oils and a few other ingredients.
-The essential oils I chose to use boast the following beneficial properties: antibacterial, antiviral, and antifungal.
+Learn how to make hand sanitizer that is non-chemical, naturally scented.
+Our version of hand sanitizer can be made right at home with powerful essential oils and a few other ingredients.
+The essential oils I chose to use boast the following beneficial properties: antibacterial, antiviral, and anti-fungal.

 Arm yourself with a softly-scented natural version of hand sanitizer using this recipe:

 - 5-10 drops lavender essential oil (where to buy 100% pure lavender EO)

 - 30 drops tea tree essential oil - this is a 0.5% concentration (find 100% pure tea tree EO here)